Last Updated on: 24th August 2024, 10:55 pm

 At over 3 million acres, Death Valley is the largest National Park in the United States outside of Alaska.
 Needless to say, you can’t expect to see it all in a single extended visit, let alone within a single day.
 Be that as it may, there is indeed a lot one can see and do in a day in Death Valley without needing to stay in the park.

 In the following guide, we’ll be covering the sites you can easily experience during a day trip from Las Vegas or Pahrump, either independently or by tour.
-If you’re planning on doing an extended tour of the park, the following itinerary would be the best way to spend your first day.
+And if you’re planning on doing an extended tour of the park, the following itinerary would be the best way to spend your first day.
+(See our detailed itinerary for how to spend the others.)

 Visitors from around the world come to Death Valley in order to experience the hottest and driest place on earth – not to mention America’s lowest.
 But, as you’ll get a taste of below, many people are surprised by just how colorful and beautiful Death Valley really is.